inclusive-design/standards.inclusivedesign.ca/src/collections/project-subpages/en/all-standards-jurisdictional-scan.md

 - The W3C<sup aria-label="footnote">[2](#fn2)</sup> website allows users to search for draft standards, with the "any reports in progress" filter showing only working drafts.
 Public review announcements are posted to the W3 Public Review Announce mailing list.
 W3C has a web page describing how the public can participate in reviews and feedback, including reviewing drafts, implementing drafts, reporting bugs, commenting on draft charters, developing tests, and evaluating implementations of draft standards.
 Technical documents are open for feedback when a Working Draft is published by a Working Group, and comments are gathered via the Working Group's github issue tracker.
 W3C maintains open and public mailing lists, a history of revisions and drafts, and Github repositories tracking contributions and discussions on issues related to working groups.
 The News section on the website shares details about announcements, milestones, and deadlines related to different working groups.
 - WHATWG<sup aria-label="footnote">[1](#fn1)</sup> does not publish public notifications for participation, but the public can become involved by monitoring work streams on Github.
 The Workstream Editor publishes notes in the repository without additional notifications.
 There is no specific comment period for standards, but work on living standards is ongoing.
 Public feedback is gathered through weekly "Triage" meetings and a Matrix chatroom.
 Most work is done publicly in the WHATWG Github repositories.

-## Theme 6: Committee review of feedback and publication of final standard
+## 6: Committee review of feedback and publication of final standard

 ### Description